iamdhil/aiven-docs/docs/products/kafka/howto/configure-topic-tiered-storage.md

 not set, they default to -2 or inherit the configuration from the service level.

-When set to -2, the retention in local storage will match the total retention.
+When set to -2, the retention in local storage matches the total retention.
 Consequently, data segments sent to remote storage are also retained locally.
 The remote storage will contain older data segments than the local storage, only if the total retention exceeds the local